fermyon/bartholomew/content/index.md

 are fully customizable.
 You can take a look in the `templates/` directory to start customizing the look and feel of this site.

+### Twitter Bootstrap

+The theme that ships with Bartholomew is just a simple [Twitter Bootstrap](https://getbootstrap.com/) theme.

 ## Configuration Files

 Configuration files are in `config`, and are simple TOML files.
 Probably the only one